 Volunteers help to serve as teachers for NAMI's Basics education course.
 This is a free, 6-week class for parents and caregivers of children and adolescents affected by mental illness.
 Two volunteer teachers, who provide information about the impact of mental illness on the family as well as treatment, support, coping, and navigating child-serving systems, teach the course.

-Role Requirements: ▪ Personal experience as a parent or caregiver of a child with a behavioral health condition before the age of 17 ▪ Complete a 2-day training program provided by NAMI.
-The next training will be hosted in Baltimore on February 23-24, 2019. ▪ Current member of NAMI, or willingness to join ▪ Volunteers are encouraged to teach the course at least twice in the 2 years following completion of training.
-The course meets for 2.0 hours for 6 consecutive weeks.
+Role Requirements: ▪ Personal experience as a parent or caregiver of a child with a behavioral health condition under 17 years of age ▪ Complete a 2-day training program provided by NAMI ▪ Current member of NAMI, or willing to join ▪ Volunteers are encouraged to teach the course at least twice in the 2 years following completion of training.
+The course meets for 2.0 hours for six consecutive weeks.

 Volunteer Responsibilities: ▪ Maintain confidentiality of course participants ▪ Work cooperatively with a co-teacher to conduct the courses ▪ Coordinate classes with the Director of Signature Programs, including completion of all required paperwork ▪ Complete online refresher course every 2 years ▪ Assist with planning and outreach for the course

 About National Alliance on Mental Illness Metropolitan Baltimore

 6600 York Road, Suite 204, Baltimore, MD 21212, US

 We are a grassroots, family oriented support, education, and advocacy organization dedicated to empowering families to improve the lives of people living with mental illnesses and to eradicating stigma that surrounds mental illness.

 Educates, supports and advocates families and individuals dealing with a mental illness.
 NAMI has 1,500 local and state affiliates and 230,000 members in the United States.

 Children & Youth

 Children Medical Services